jonathanlocke/jonathanlocke.github.io/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="https://state-of-the-art.org/graphics/nucleus/nucleus.svg" width="80"/>

 It will take time for computing to evolve in this direction, but it surely will.
 And along with it will go the von Neumann model.
 Molecular computers will need to be qualitatively different from von Neumann machines.
 They will have giant amounts of memory, but they will likely have to perform computations more locally, as a centralized bus and a clock pulse won't scale to this size.
-Whatever the actual form of molecular computers, they will (probably temporarily) obviate the present need for The Cloud.
+Whatever the actual form of molecular computers, they will (probably temporarily) obviate our present need for The Cloud.
 So what will we have instead?
 Some kind of localized computing again.

 The driver for this paradigm shift will be the same as the last major paradigm shifts: